 Other Caribbean Islands with Digital Nomad Visas

 Saint Lucia is not alone with a Digital Nomad visa.
 It all started with Barbados and a few other islands followed quickly with their Digital Nomad visas.
-Most Caribbean islands are heavily dependent on tourism and saw a new niche market appear of offering Digital Nomads extended long term visas and the possibility to do work remotely.
+Most Caribbean islands are heavily dependent on tourism and saw a new niche market appear by offering Digital Nomads extended long-term visas and the possibility to do work remotely.

 These are the other Caribbean destinations offering remote work visas: